AksanaKuzmitskaya/AksanaKuzmitskaya.github.io/_posts/2018-01-09-how-to-start-running.markdown

 I want to share my running tips with you, that I collected from my personal experience, conversations with professional runners, running videos, books, and articles.

 >**My running experience:**
 I am very passionate about running and have been running regularly for my pleasure since 2013.
 In the past year, I started training for races.
-I have completed 9+1 program with [NYRR] [nyrr-page] club to earn guaranteed entry to the TCS New York City Marathon 2018, where I ran 9 races and 2 of them are half marathons with average pace 7:50 per mile or 4:52 per km, total I ran half marathon in 1:42:40!
+I have completed 9+1 program with [NYRR] [nyrr-page] club to earn guaranteed entry to the TCS New York City Marathon 2018, where I ran 9 races and 2 of them are half marathons.
 I am very excited about it!
+My best half marathon was Popular Brooklyn Half Marathon which I ran with average pace 7:30 per mile or 4:39 per km and finished it in 1:38:08!
 ![me][me-image]

 Occasionally, I get asked how to start running and any useful tips I can give, that is why I decided to write this post.